alexanderkiel/hap-spec/README.md

 points to the resource handling the form.
 Relative URIs are allowed and have to be resolved against the [effective request URI][rfc-7230-5.5].

-The `:label` key specifies a human readable description which is optional.
+The `:label` key specifies a human readable label/title which is optional.
+The `:desc` key specifies a human readable description which is optional.

 Form have [params](#params) which can convey values of arbitrary semantic types including composite types.
 Required and optional parameters are specified in a